 FEATURE_TWO OFF

-# Previous line has feature = FEATURE_TWO, treatment = OFF
+# Previous line has feature flag = FEATURE_TWO, treatment = OFF

-By enabling debug mode, the localhost file location will be logged to the console so that is possible to open it with a text editor when working on the simulator.
+By enabling debug mode, the localhost file location is logged to the console so that it's possible to open it with a text editor when working on the simulator.
 When using the device to run the app, the file can be modified by overwriting the app's bundle from the Device and Simulators tool.

-Split SDKs send impression data back to Split servers periodically and as a result of evaluating splits.
+Split SDKs send impression data back to Split servers periodically and as a result of evaluating feature flags.
 To additionally send this information to a location of your choice, define and attach an impression handler.

 The SDK sends the generated impressions to the impression handler right away.
 As a result, be careful while implementing handling logic to avoid blocking the main thread.
-Generally speaking, you should create a separate thread to handle incoming impressions (see the snippet below).
+Generally speaking, you should create a separate thread to handle incoming impressions.
+Refer to the snippet below.

 let config = SplitClientConfig()